 - 600mg doses have been used in most of the studies on this substance.

-Take one to two capsules daily preferably on an empty stomach or as directed by medical advisor.
+Take one to three capsules daily preferably on an empty stomach or as directed by medical advisor.

-N-acetyl cysteine, Anti-caking agent: Magnesium stearate, Vegetable HPMC capsule.
+N-acetyl L-cysteine (vegan source), Anti-caking agent: Magnesium stearate, Vegetable HPMC capsule.